-Browse through our range of sewage treatment systems.
+Browse through our range of sewage systems and domestic sewage treatment plants.
 We stock industry-leading manufacturers, including Klargester, Harlequin and Tricel.
 Sewage treatment is the process of removing contaminants from wastewater and sewage.
-Domestic sewage treatment systems are used when it is not possible (or legal) to install a compliant septic tank.
+Sewer treatment plants are used when it is not possible (or legal) to install a compliant septic tank.

 Free delivery is available on certain treatment plants - if you require any further help, please don't hesitate to get in touch.